 Anyway, twenty six hours later, we had a couple of songs on tape.
 Next thing you know, there’s a single and Luthier’s Blues hit the stores.

 So, it’s a couple of years later.
 I’m chatting with Jimi and the Experience guys.
-I was explaining that, if he keeps insisting on setting his guitars on fire, there might be a longer turnaround for setups.
+I was explaining that, if he keeps insisting on setting his guitars on fire, there might be a longer turnaround time for setups.

 Chas Chandler is going through my record collection and finds a few unsold copies of Luthier’s Blues.
 He pops one on the turntable.
 Needless to say, Jimi and the boys were impressed but it was the B-Side that really caught Jimi’s ear.